 What we have seen is that as soon as the company starts going into optimization and tries to optimize the business processes, they are immediately running into the problem of poor quality of data and they cannot proceed any further.
 That is the main reason why Transmetrics actually starts helping logistics companies first with the data cleansing and enrichment.
 That is also where we apply a lot of complex Artificial Intelligence algorithms.
 To give you an example: you may have cargo shipments and for some of them you know that those are pallets, for others, you know only the weight or the volume or the dimensions and for others, you know only the customer and so on.
 All of this makes the data very sparse.
 Our self-learning algorithms go back and work fueled by the past data by applying heuristic principles and using machine learning.
 As a result, the algorithms show the complete description for every shipment, such as the weight, the volume, the dimensions, the density, whether the shipment is stackable or not, and other properties that the logistics companies might need.
 By gathering this information, companies can start understanding how full their trucks were, how well they were loaded and it gives a previously unachievable amount of process transparency.

 At this stage, the companies can already start noticing some obvious issues in their supply chain, which had existed for a long time but they were not visible.
-And once companies have a good quality data, it unlocks all kinds of opportunities for predictive optimization to achieve much higher levels of operational efficiency.
+And once companies have a good quality data, it unlocks all kinds of opportunities for predictive optimization in logistics to achieve much higher levels of operational efficiency.

 Typically, the next step we do at Transmetrics is implementing a predictive model, which starts working on the predictive performance for the next few weeks based on the pool of cleaned and enhanced historical shipment data.
 Then in our Optimization module, we apply Artificial Intelligence and complex stochastic optimization algorithms to help planners and dispatchers with suggestions on how exactly to adjust the operations.